OldManBedroom/CSE15L-Lab-Report-2/index.md

     }
 }
 ```

-The bug for this method is that the reversing operation is done on the input array, which makes the array the same after the reverse is done.
-In the fixed method, the reverse is done on a new array that carries the same values as the input array and assign the new array to the input array after the reverse.
+The bug for this method is that the original array is not saved.
+Once half of the array is reversed, the first half of this array will just be like the second half of the array in reversed order, so when you try to reverse the second half of the array, the elements' values will not change.
+For example, if the original array is **[1,2,3,4,5,6]**, the reversed array will be **[6,5,4,4,5,6]**, not **[6,5,4,3,2,1]**.
+To fix this bug, I created a new array to save the reversed array so the original array won't be changed. during the reversing, Each value of the new array is assigned with the value of the original array in reversed order.
+After the reverse, the new array will be assigned to the original array.
+Now the original array is in reversed order.

 Part3
 ====

 The most important thing I learned in lab3 is that sometimes buggy programs can also past the test.
 Therefore, it is crucial to design different tests and inputs for a program.
 Consider special cases while testing.
 For example, what if the input is null or what if the input is a array with only one element.
-Testing these special inputs and fixing bugs caused by them will make the program moew reliable.
+Testing these special inputs and fixing bugs caused by them will make the program m reliable.